 - To promote the training and professional needs of its members;

 - To ensure that the views of its members are represented in local, regional and national public health and other fora;

 - To provide professional and social support for members.

 Meetings of PHREE are held bi-monthly usually in or near Cambridge.
-These are day-long educational meetings, organized by registrars and coordinated by the PHREE Committee.
-While membership of PHREE and attendance at our business meetings is restricted to Public Health Registrars, Foundation trainees on public health attachments, Supervisors and other consultants in the region are invited to attend PHREE days.
+These are day-long educational meetings, organised by registrars and coordinated by the PHREE Committee.
+While membership of PHREE and attendance at our business meetings is restricted to Public Health Registrars, Foundation or GP trainees on public health attachments, Supervisors and other consultants in the region are invited to attend PHREE days.